Beurt/better-hardlinkpy/README.md

 ### Algorithm improvements: merges new hardlink to old hardlinks

-There was a difficult to explain issue with the original Hardlinkpy that was impeding compression efficiency, in particular when running several times the script on the same files.
+There was an issue (difficult to explain) with the original Hardlinkpy that was impeding compression efficiency, in particular when running several times the script on the same files.

 The **original Hardlinkpy** was not efficient enough.
 It was checking files one by one and then recording them in memory.
 Once it picked a duplicate with one already in memory, it was hardlinking the files two by two (after some verification to confirm that they were identical).